From Bionic Man to Second Banana: Lee Majors Shines in 1990s Action Series RAVEN

 Raven’s backstory progressed, as well.
 In the second season we learn more about his past as a hired assassin for a shadowy, CIA-style organization.
 The ninth episode of season two functions almost as a second pilot, answering lingering questions and opening up huge potential for new stories.
 Sadly, that potential was unrealized and Raven did not return for a third season.

 Today, Raven feels more substantial than many of its early ‘90s contemporaries.
 But what makes the show work now is exactly what the network didn’t want from it back then.
 Meek told Martial Arts Illustrated that CBS wanted producers to “stay away from the Japanese stuff,” preferring it to be more like Magnum, P.I.
 Ironically, Raven was replaced by Walker: Texas Ranger, which retained the martial arts but dispensed with the Asian mysticism.

 Meek went on to success on stage, television, and as a respected acting instructor.
-Lee Majors, who turns 78 on April 23, continues to grace the small screen, most recently in Ash vs. Evil Dead.
+Lee Majors, who celebrated his 80th birthday in 2019, continues to grace the small screen, most recently in Ash vs. Evil Dead.
 More than half a century after his first role, the former Bionic Man is still on the TV treadmill.